Max Gerson: Gerson therapy

 Initially, Gerson used his therapy as a treatment for migraine headaches and tuberculosis.
 In 1928, he began to use it as a supposed treatment for cancer.

-Gerson Therapy is based on the belief that disease is caused by the accumulation of unspecified toxins, and attempts to treat the disease by having patients consume a predominantly vegetarian diet including hourly glasses of organic juice and various dietary supplements.
-Animal proteins are excluded from the diet under the unproven premise that tumors develop as a result of pancreatic enzyme deficiency.
-In addition, patients receive enemas of coffee, castor oil and sometimes hydrogen peroxide or ozone.
+Gerson therapy is based on the belief that cancer is the result of a deteriorating metabolism from an impaired liver function.
+Gerson therapy aims to restore the body to health by repairing the liver and return metabolism to its normal state.
+The therapy promotes the idea that cancer is caused by alteration of cell metabolism by processed food and toxic environmental substances which alter its sodium and potassium content.
+It also emphasizes limiting sodium and increasing potassium intake to detoxify the liver.
+Coffee enemas are said to cause excretion of toxic breakdown products by the liver and through the colon wall.
+None of these ideas are supported by scientific research.
+Gerson commented that his therapy aimed to create a "near normal condition of the oxidizing system in the body, to which malignant cells with the fermentation system cannot adapt".

+Gerson therapy claims to treat the disease by having patients consume a plant-based diet including hourly glasses of vegetable juice, raw calf's liver extracts and various dietary supplements.
+Meals are restricted to baked potatoes, oatmeal, salad, cooked and raw vegetables and fruits.
+Meat and dairy is excluded and only introduced in small amounts back into the diet after 4 or 6 weeks.
+Berries, nuts, salt, vegetable oils and drinking water are forbidden indefinitely.
+All canned, frozen and refined foods are excluded and a special grinder and press is required for juicing.

+In addition, patients receive enemas of coffee, castor oil and hydrogen peroxide or ozone.
+Since 1983, Gerson therapy has involved the use of ozone enemas, where up to 150 mg of ozone is administered rectally.

 After Gerson's death, his daughter Charlotte Gerson (March 25, 1922 - February 10, 2019) continued to promote the therapy, founding the "Gerson Institute" in 1977.
 The original protocol also included raw calf's liver taken orally, but this practice was discontinued in the 1980s after ten patients were hospitalized (five of them comatose) from January 1979 to March 1981 in San Diego, California, area hospitals due to infection with the rare bacterium Campylobacter fetus.
 This infection was seen only in those following Gerson-type therapy with raw liver (no other cases of patients having sepsis with this microbe, a pathogen in cattle, had been reported to Centers for Disease Control and Prevention in the previous two years).
 Nine of ten hospitalized patients had been treated in Tijuana, Mexico; the tenth followed Gerson therapy at home.
 One of these patients who had metastatic melanoma died within a week of his septic episode.
 Many of the patients had low sodium levels, thought to be associated with the very low sodium Gerson diet.
 The photographer Garry Winogrand died of gallbladder cancer in a Gerson Clinic in Tijuana.